 The same methodology has been used as for freeholds, except that no sale of the assets in the tenth year is assumed but the discounted cash flow is extended to the expiry of the lease.
-The average unexpired term of the Group's seven short leasehold properties is 16.8 years [31 March 2013: 15.7 years].
+The average unexpired term of the Group's six short leasehold properties is 16.5 years (31 March 2014: seven short leasehold properties with 16.8 years unexpired).